Seedbombs - A little ball of nature

 Advantages of seed balls

-The great advantage of seed bombs is their super easy application.
-Since they're simply thrown onto the ground, you don't need any gardening equipment or gloves.
-You don't even have to bend down—a win-win for both nature and your back.
-It's not for nothing that our slogan for seed bombs is: Throw, wait, enjoy.
-Sometimes life can be so simple!
-Nice, isn't it?
+The big advantage of seed bombs is their super easy use.
+Since the seed bombs are simply thrown onto the ground, you don’t need any gardening equipment or gloves.
+You don’t even have to bend down – basically a win-win for nature and your back.
+It’s no coincidence that our slogan for the seed bombs is: Throw, wait, enjoy.
+Sometimes life can be that simple!
+Nice, right?

-Seed bombs have another advantage: Their clay and soil coating provides excellent protection and, unlike loose seeds, they can't be easily eaten by birds or blown away by the wind.
-Furthermore, the clay and soil mixture provides them with all the nutrients they need to get started.
+Seed bombs have another advantage: thanks to their clay and soil shell, they are well protected and – unlike loose seeds – cannot simply be eaten by birds or blown away by the wind.
+Additionally, the clay-soil mixture provides all the nutrients needed for the seeds to start growing.

 Giving seed bombs as a gift: Seed bombs as a gift idea

-Are you looking for a creative gift for someone who already has everything?
+Are you looking for a creative gift for someone who already seems to have everything?
 How about a few of our seed bombs?
-Whether for a wedding, a birthday, a graduation present, or just a little special treat – seed bombs are an unusual gift idea.
+Whether for a wedding, birthday, graduation gift, or just a little surprise in between – seed bombs are an extraordinary gift idea.
 And a beautiful one at that!
-We've put a lot of attention to detail into the packaging design, so our seed bombs are sure to put a smile on the recipient's face!
+We put a lot of love into the design of the packaging, so our seed bombs will surely bring bright smiles to the recipient’s face!

 And who invented it?
 The history of seed bombs